hmdmph/helm-charts/mongo-pod-labeler/README.md

 A major chart version change (like v2.1.0 -> v3.0.0) indicates that there may be incompatible or breaking changes that require manual actions.

+##Changelog

+### 1.0.1
+- Improved alpine based small image
+- clear logs in verbose mode

 ### 0.1.0
-This is the initial version of the mongo-pod-labeler chart with the minimal configuration/ settings.
+- This is the initial version of the mongo-pod-labeler chart with the minimal configuration/ settings.

 ## Configuration